 #1 – Buy Side

-In buy-side companies have equity research analyst to help them in investment purposes.
-They monitor the securities on a daily basis and access the impact of macroeconomic news on the long term performance of the stocks.
-Additionally, they are in touch with the sell-side equity research analyst for stock advise and update.
+In buy-side companies have research analysts to help them with investment purposes.
+They monitor the securities daily and access the impact of macroeconomic news on the long-term performance of the stocks.
+Additionally, they are in touch with the sell-side research analyst for stock advice and updates.

-In sell-side, the analysis is done to advise the client on the current investment opportunities.
-The analyze equities to recommend buy or sell of particular financial security.
-These tips are provided to agent or relationship manager of a brokerage firm and bank in form of reports which is prepared by the equity research analyst.
+The analysis is done to advise the client on the current investment opportunities on the sell-side.
+They analyze equities to recommend buying or selling particular financial security.
+These tips are provided to the agent or relationship manager of a brokerage firm and bank in the form of reports prepared by the research analyst.

-- As a junior analyst, you are responsible for almost everything including data entry jobs as well as preparing the financial model of the companies.
+- As a junior analyst, you are responsible for almost everything, including data entry jobs and preparing the companies’ financial model.
 Your main role is to support the Associate in his daily tasks.

-- The associate manages either one or maybe two to three junior analyst and ensures the timely completion of the results updates, financial models, equity research reports for the senior analyst.
+- The associate manages either one or maybe two to three junior analysts and ensures the timely completion of the results updates, financial models, equity research reports for the senior analyst.

-- Senior Analyst role is mostly client facing wherein they are expected to call and meet the fund managers and communicate about their investment thesis and its rationale on a regular basis.
+- The Senior Analyst role is mostly client-facing, wherein they are expected to call and meet the fund managers and regularly communicate about their investment thesis and its rationale.